deepunahak/BOOKINVENTORY/README.md

 4.	install all packages using (pip install -r requirements.txt)

-5. Go to project directory and open setting.py file for MySQL ->Specify your database name, user, password, port ,host
+5. Provide credential for SMTP

 6. Use postman for api call